Classification of E_0--Semigroups by Product Systems

 \section{Cocycle conjugacy of $E_0$--semigroups}

-In this section we discuss several notions of cocycle in an algebraic context.
+In this section we discuss several notions of cocycle conjugacy in an algebraic context.
 (We use \nbd{C^*}alge\-bras just for convenience.
-General unital \nbd{*}algebras, like in the beginning of the introduction, would do as well.)
+General unital \nbd{*}algebras, like in the beginning of the methodological introduction, would do as well.)
 We put particular emphasis on the fact that, unlike the case $\sB(H)$ where all cocycles are unitarily implemented, here the character of the automorphisms forming the cocycles may vary.
-In the end, also in these note we shall concentrate on unitary cocycles.
+In the end, also in these notes we shall concentrate on unitary cocycles.
 (See, however, Remark \ref{nunicocrem}.)
-But, this is our choice, and \bf{this} choice does the job of resolving our classification problem.
-The differences here lie in what conjugacies we will allow.
+But, this is our choice, and it is \bf{this} choice that does the job of resolving our classification problem.
+The differences in the several notions of \it{unitary cocycle conjugacy} we employ, lie in what sort of conjugacies we will allow.